ManishSingh69/god/README.md

 # god
-The world is the beautifull place for the me
+The world is the beautifull place for me
 # haeya
 universe loves me
 # hello